Gaspard I de Coligny

 Gaspard I de Coligny, Count of Coligny, seigneur de Châtillon (1465/1470–1522), known as the Marshal of Châtillon, was a French soldier.

-He was born in Châtillon-Coligny, the second son of Jean III de Coligny and Eleanor de Courcelles.
+He was born in Châtillon-Coligny.
+He was the youngest of the seven children of Jean III de Coligny and Éléonore de Courcelles, and the second of their sons.
 He served in the Italian Wars from 1495 to 1515 and was created Marshal of France in 1516.
 He died in Dax.

+He became the seigneur de Châtillon following the death of his older brother, Jacques II de Coligny, in 1512.
+In the absence of his brother, the continuity of the house of Coligny rested with Gaspard.
+The possibility of the male line continuing was secured by his marriage to Louise de Montmorency in 1514.

 By his wife, Louise de Montmorency, sister of Anne de Montmorency, he had three sons: